FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 We also instantiate an object `myaction` from the new subclass.
 This is the final entry point instance in which you specify the default parameterization and other details about the action.
-Here you can specify which `task-queue` is to be used for this action.
-You will learn more about `task-queue` in the following sections.
-In the reference you can see all of the available [configuration options for a `ActionEntryPoint`](../../reference/plugins. md#actionentrypoint).
+In the reference you can see all of the available
+[configuration options for a `ActionEntryPoint`](../../reference/plugins. md#actionentrypoint).